Generalized Rothe diagrams for orthogonal roots: Generalized Rothe diagrams and quasiparabolic sets

 \subsection{Motivating examples}

-We now present the two motivating examples of residues: one based on perfect matchings, and the other based on permutations.
-The following definition will be helpful in the context of the perfect matching example.
+We now present the two motivating examples of Definition \ref{def:residues}: one based on perfect matchings, and the other based on permutations.
+The following definition will be helpful in the context of the first example.